paulirish/lite-youtube-embed/readme.md

 Note that lite-youtube uses `autoplay=1` by default.

-## Notes

-Note that the embed uses youtube-nocookie.com instead of youtube.com in order to be more privacy friendly for end users.

 ## Pro-usage

 Use this as your HTML, load the script asynchronously, and let the JS progressively enhance it.